lkayarana/lkayarana/README.md

 ## **🔭 What I'm currently working on**

-I'm currently diving deep into various programming languages, frameworks, and tools to sharpen my skills in full-stack development.
+I'm currently working on [UpCrawler-CapstoneProject](https://github.com/lkayarana/UpSchool-FullStack-Development-Bootcamp/tree/main/HOMEWORKS/UpCrawler-CapstoneProject) for UpSchool and diving deep into various programming languages, frameworks, and tools to sharpen my skills in full-stack development.
 Here's a breakdown of what I'm focused on:

 ### **🖥 Back-End Development**